LilyLavender/ssbu-mod-workshop/README.md

 # Smash Ultimate Modding Workshop
 The Smash Ultimate Mod Workshop is the series where I go over everything from getting started to editing status scripts.
 This repo has all of the code examples from the series, as well as some resources and written tutorials.
 Any questions/comments/concerns/grievances/vexes/gripes, message me on Discord @LilyLambda

+The videos use Smashline 1, while the repository is up-to-date for Smashline 2.
+The changes are very minimal and the videos still apply.

 [Here's](https://www.youtube.com/playlist?list=PLJ8C0Hk2ZKHvxjfFylRUIbVnDUvxLdejh) a link to the playlist

 ## Flowchart